lindsayrr8/R_Programming_Fall2025_Rogers_Lindsay/Assignment_08_Input_Output_Strings_plyr/README.md

 ### [Relevant blog post]()

 ## Description
-Extracts names from a sample data set and writes them to csv.
+Reads and extracts names from a sample data set and writes them to csv.

 ## How to Run
 1) Open project (based on 02.R in RStudio)